 Teaching Philosophy: I believe in the power of investment.
 If you expect a child to invest in you, you must first invest in them.
 Children are in many ways no different than adults, they will not care how much you know until they know how much you care.

 Jenna Moden, Curriculum Coordinator

-Jenna Moden is the Curriculum Coach at Focus Learning Academy and has been with our school for two years.
+Jenna Moden is the Curriculum Coach at Focus Learning Academy and has been with our school for three years.
 She collaborates with program coordinators (RAZ /Zearn) to help align state standards.
 Before she became the curriculum coach she was a second-grade teacher at FLANC.
 Mrs. Moden taught early childhood education for six years, four of those years took place in Dallas, Texas.
 She obtained a Bachelor of Science in Middle School Education from the University of Cincinnati and is currently pursuing a master’s degree in educational leadership.
 Her hobbies include shopping, eating out, traveling, watching sports and spending time with family and friends.
 She loves living life with her husband, son and dog, Mocha.

 Teaching Philosophy: I believe that every classroom presents a unique community of learners that varies in learning styles and abilities.
 My role as a curriculum coach is to provide students with the tools to accomplish their learning goals.
 I believe each and every child has the potential to bring something amazing into this world.

 Ms. McLaughlin graduated from Ashland University with a degree in Early Childhood Education.
 She taught 1st-4th grade for ten years in Florida, Arizona, Washington, and Ohio.
 She stepped into a new role as the curriculum coach this year, and she is enjoying her new job.
 When Ms. McLaughlin is not working, she enjoys traveling, cooking, running, and hiking.
 She enjoys being a part of the FLANC community, and she looks forward to a great year!